 - Western Ma>il, 14 May 1945.

 - Alun Thomas.
-Trounce the Trotskyites (Pamphlet published by the West Wale Ara Committee Communist party)
+Trounce the Trotskyites (Pamphlet published by the West Wale Area Committee Communist party)

-- Conversations with a number of ex-members of the RCP clearly indicate the fervor of members which prompted many to provide virtually all their wages for the party. frank Ward also recalls that as a full-time organiser he lived at the poverty level but was quite prepared to go a
+- Conversations with a number of ex-members of the RCP clearly indicate the fervor of members which prompted many to provide virtually all their wages for the party.
+Frank Ward also recalls that as a full-time organiser he lived at the poverty level but was quite prepared to go from Glasgow to Neath, withoutreal notice and without questioning, or thinking to question the instruction, when the Neath bye-election came up.

 - Tommy Nicholas.
 Interviewee on the South Wales Coalfield Project 1974.
 South Wale Miners Library